alptekinakat/CoreFileCache/README.md

 # CoreFileCache

-Session Distuributed File Cache for Net Core 3.1 Web Project
+Session Distuributed File Cache Library for Net Core 3.1 Web Project

+You can convert core5 or core6 if you want

 Simple use